-I published my book, Practical Guide to PKI with Windows Server on September 22, 2021 and it has now been over a full year since I made it generally available for purchase.
+I published my book, Practical Guide to PKI with Windows Server - First Edition on September 22, 2021 and it has now been over a full year since I made it generally available for purchase.
 I wanted to reflect on what I have learned since releasing the book, what issues I have encountered, and what the next steps are.

 Overall it has been a great experience, but I want to be fully transparent on any issues I have encountered so that anyone who is looking to write their own book will know what to expect.